Looking for the best online course platforms to power your eLearning business? You’re in the right place.

 If you’re a new course creator and you want to test the waters, we’d recommend starting with a learning platform like Udemy.
 This will give you an opportunity to validate your course topic and content before you invest time into building your own site and launching marketing campaigns.

 Once you start making sales, you’ll know whether or not there’s a lot of demand for your course.
-If there is, you can then proceed to use an online course platform like Podia to launch your own site and migrate everything over.
+If there is, you can then proceed to use an online course platform like Thinkific to launch your course and move everything over.

 How do I promote my course?